Who We Are & How We Came To Be

 The concept really took shape as the pair saw in the idea a way to match Silas’ long experience with tourists to a business which would allow them to increase efforts to preserve Kenya’s cultural heritage.

-SILAS KOIYAREN has worked for four years in a high-end lodge, guiding tourists in one of Kenya’s most successfully protected wildlife areas in the Lewa Conservancy, close to the area of Northern Maasailand where he was born and grew up.
+SILAS KOIYAREN has worked for many years in a high-end lodge, guiding tourists in one of Kenya’s most successfully protected wildlife areas in the Lewa Conservancy, close to the area of Northern Maasailand where he was born and grew up.

 LAURA ALESSANDRINI moved to Kenya in 2006 to work as a financial director for a conservation organisation based in DRC and Kenya, leaving behind a traditional corporate lifestyle with the Boston Consulting Group in Italy, during which she also gained her MBA at INSEAD.